 When the island will be ready to receive people’s cruises help or money, yes it will be great.
 But I think they still need some months.

 For us it was a great experience, we are always more interested in the authentic life than anything but felt unhappy not helping more with this cruise stop.
+Last year we took Borneo Eco Tours and it was absolutely amazing as we could see world’s most unique wildlife wonders and discover them in their natural habitats.
+That’s what tourists hope to experience during tours and definitely not frustration.

 They are recovering slowly, but Irma left a great mark on the island and on people’s souls